 He choked back tears discussing his faith-based decision to visit BYU.
 Niumatalolo is a Mormon who went on a two-year mission following his freshman year at the University of Hawaii.

 ''It's been my life,'' at Navy, he said. ''My kids have grown up here.
 I've given everything for his program.''

 Niumatalolo tied former Army coach Earl ''Red'' Blaik (8-8-2) for most wins in the series.

 Army coach Jeff Monken showed his program might be closing the gap on Navy - but blew any chance of an upset in the fourth.

 Daniel Grochowski missed a 29-yard field goal early in the quarter.
 Chris Carter lost a fumble at the Navy 34-yard that was recovered by linebacker Ted Colburn.
 Navy had two interceptions - one off a trick play - on two straight drives to preserve the lead.
 Army's Hail Mary on the final play of the game fell short.

-Reynolds put the spotlight back on the game and showed why he was a late contender for Heisman Trophy consideration.
+Reynolds, the game's MVP, showed why he was a late contender for Heisman Trophy consideration.
 Reynolds, the only player in team history with two 1,000-yard rushing and passing seasons, put the Mids up 21-17 with a 50-yard TD pass to Jamir Tillman late in the third.